gasparka/thesis/docs/4_examples.rst

     :align: center
     :figclass: align-center

-    Frequency response of MA filter
+    Frequency response of moving average filter

-MA is implemented by using a sliding sum that is divided by the sliding window length.
+MA filter is implemented by sliding sum, that is divided by the sliding window length.
+The division can be carried out by a shift operation if divisor is power of two.
-The sliding sum part has already been implemented in :numref:`ch_fp_sliding_adder`.
-The division can be implemented by a shift right operation, assuming that the divisor is power of two.

 In addition, division can be performed on each sample instead of on the sum, that is ``(a + b) / c = a/c + b/c``.
-Doing this guarantees that the ``sum`` variable is always in the [-1;1] range, thus the saturation logic can be removed.
+This guarantees that the ``sum`` is always in the [-1;1] range and no saturation logic is needed.

+:numref:`mavg-pyha` shows the MA filter implementation in Pyha.
+It is based on the sliding sum, that was implemented in :numref:`ch_fp_sliding_adder`.
+Minor modifications are commented in the code.

 .. code-block:: python
     :caption: MA implementation in Pyha